Monday, January 25, 2016

 I remember one summer stomping around in the grass and having a good time when I stomped right onto a bee.

-He placed me in his lap and began to make a cake with his Prince Albert tobacco which he placed on my foot.
+He placed me in his lap and began to make a cake with his Prince Albert tobacco, which he put on my foot.

 One of our maternal grandfather's pet peeves was the grandkids climbing up in his trees.